 Bristol’s Arnolfini reborn

-Bristol’s Arnolfini Gallery, closed soon after losing its Arts Council England national portfolio status in July 2017, has relaunched with a new exhibitions programme, new ACE funding and a partnership with the University of the West of England (UWE Bristol).
+Bristol’s Arnolfini Gallery, forced to wind down its activities after losing its Arts Council England national portfolio status in July 2017, has relaunched with a new exhibitions programme, new ACE funding and a partnership with the University of the West of England (UWE Bristol).

 The new business plan and partnership is the latest in a series of ACE-backed associations between communities, universities and cultural organisations which is transforming the fortunes for arts businesses since the cutting of arts subsidies from 2010.